SANDY POINT STATE PARK

 Kites flying on the beach over the bay

 This 786-acre Maryland State Park is located along the northwestern shore of the majestic Chesapeake Bay.
 The park’s beaches and picnic areas are well known for their breathtaking scenic water views that overlook one of Maryland’s true treasures, the Chesapeake Bay.
 The park was first opened on June 25, 1952 and has provided its guests with various activities and services ever since.
-The park also offers a marina store and boat rentals.
-Sandy Point State Park offers accessible food and beverage concession, fishing, picnic areas, shelters, bathhouses and playgrounds.
+Sandy Point State Park offers accessible food and beverage at its Concession Stand and Marina Store, fishing, picnic areas, shelters, bathhouses and playgrounds.
 For additional accessible amenities in Maryland State Forests and Parks, visit the Accessibility for All section of this website.
 The park is open year round.

 Picnics & Pavillions: Sandy Point State Park provides multiple picnic areas throughout the park: Tollgate Area, South Beach Area and East Beach Area.